NAPCORE/NAP-Reference-Architecture/docs/index.md

+# NAPCORE Reference Architectures

-This site presents [National Access Point (NAP) Reference Architecture](uml/nap_architecture.md), based on the [European ITS Framework Architecture (FRAME) methodology](frame.md).
+This site presents National Access Point (NAP) and National Body Reference Architectures based on the European ITS Framework Architecture (FRAME) methodology.

-NRA aims to harmonize NAP activities at the European level and increase their effectiveness.
-It defines roles, functions, and processes for NAP users and data registration and data/metadata retrieval.
-It also outlines the minimum functionality for the two basic NAP types at the national level (Metadata directory and Data Platform).
+Reference architecture  aims to harmonize  activities at the European level and increase their effectiveness.
+It defines roles, functions, and processes, physical interactions, interfaces and system requirements.

-Main content of this site is a browsable UML model of the NAP Reference Architecture.
+Main content of this site are browsable UML models of the NAP and NB Reference Architectures.
 To complement the NRA model we also include FRAME models for the reference.

 <div class="grid cards" markdown>

--   :material-clock-fast:{ .lg .middle } __NAP Reference Architecture__
+-   :material-database-search-outline:{ .lg .middle } __NAP Reference Architecture__

     ---